-If all the information of the extended clause is contained in the predicate list preds, no other registration is needed beyond the parsing and type-checking: the pretty-printer will output preds as a comma-separated list preceded by kw, and the visitor will traverse each preds as well as any predicate present in the AST.
+If all the information of the extended clause is contained in the predicate list preds, no other registration is needed beyond the parsing and type-checking: the pretty-printer will output preds as a comma-separated list preceded by kw (or loop kw if the extension is a loop annotation), and the visitor will traverse each preds as well as any predicate present in the AST.
 However, if some information is present in the internal state of the plugin, two more functions may be required for pretty-printing and visiting the extending clause respectively.

 First, Cil_printer.register_behavior_extension registers a new pretty-printer pp for a given extension kw.
-Together with the id and the preds of the extended clause, pp is given the current pretty-printer and the formatter where to output the result.
+Together with the acsl_extension_kind of the extended clause, pp is given the current pretty-printer and the formatter where to output the result.

-Second, Cil.register_behavior_extension registers a custom visitor vext for a given extension kw. vext is given the content of the extended clause and the current visitor, and must return a Cil.visitAction (if all the information is in the plugin's own table, it can return DoChildren).
+Second, Cil.register_behavior_extension registers a custom visitor vext for a given extension kw. vext is given the content of the extended clause and the current visitor, and must return a Cil.visitAction (if all the information is in the plugin's own table, it can return SkipChildren).